 Clear communication- Be honest and open like AirBnB:

 The current situation is definitely challenging to say the least, and a majority of companies have been on both the ends of bad news.
 A lot of tough calls have been made, companies had to be downsized, pay cuts and what not!
-In fact, the UN had forecasted earlier last year– ‘As many as 4 out of 5 of the present workforce would end up unemployed once the partial and complete lockdown is imposed.’
+In fact, the – ‘As many as 4 out of 5 of the present workforce would end up unemployed once the partial and complete lockdown is imposed.’
 Which became a reality soon.
 And of course, there is no great way to deliver bad news but that doesn’t mean you shouldn’t deliver.

 A lot of companies however, didn’t give their employees a clear picture of their future with the company and while it was done thinking the best of them it did more harm than good.
 As a result, it impacted companies’ image and employer branding as employers and brought in a lot of negative reviews.